chainx-org/threshold_signature/pallets/threshold-signature/README.md

 ![](https://cdn.jsdelivr.net/gh/AAweidai/PictureBed@master/taproot/1631104780656-1631104780649.png)

 The figure above is the operation interface for verifying the threshold signature.
 Fill in `addr` with **`5Pe8v2KPm5dfdgRPDjAWdBSmWva7aeEH5nbZpYsHBX3mAVPK`**.
 Fill in `signature` with `A, B's aggregate signature of the above message`.
-Fill in the `script` with `Aggregate public key of A, B`.
+Fill in the `pubkey` with `Aggregate public key of A, B`.
 Fill in `Message used to generate signature` in `message`.
 After the submission is successful, the operation of A and B co-signature transfer 100 from the threshold signature address to FERDIE is completed here.